cheungatm/pretty-comut-plotting/README.md

 ## Acknowledgments

-* Shoutout to Claire Margolis and Natalie Vokes for their initial Rscripts!
+* Shoutout to Claire Margolis and Natalie Vokes of the Van Allen Lab for their initial Rscripts!